edsu/inst126/modules/13/exercise.md

 program in Python by using it to process data.
 This data processing has involved both reading and writing information using data and control structures which allow us to interact with data representations like text, CSV and JSON.
-We've often used these programs to generate new insight about data such as the UMD TerpFootprints data.
+We've often used these programs to generate new insights about data and how it was collected (e.g. the UMD TerpFootprints data).

 <img style="width: 200px; float: right; padding: 10px;" src="images/light.jpg">